LongenesisLtd/mathjson-solver/README.md

 # MathJSON Solver

 _MathJSON Solver_ is a Python module to numerically evaluate MathJSON expressions.
-It was created by [Longenesis team](https://longenesis.com/team) to add numerical evaluation capability of user generated mathematical expressions in [Longenesis healthcare software products](https://longenesis.com/engage).
+It was created by [Longenesis team](https://longenesis.com/team) to add numerical evaluation capability of user generated mathematical expressions in [Longenesis digital health products](https://longenesis.com/engage).
 Its development was inspired by [CortexJS Compute Engine](https://cortexjs.io/compute-engine/).

 ## How to use
 ```python